Coordinator: Eric Tymoigne (fall 2018)

 Bruce M. Podobnik.
 Associate professor of sociology.
 Environmental sociology, social movements, quantitative methods, Latin America.
 PhD 2000, MA 1994 Johns Hopkins University.
 BA 1991 University of California at Santa Cruz.

 Éric Tymoigne.
-Associate professor of economics.
+Associate professor of economics, director of the Political Economy Program (fall).
 Macroeconomics, money and banking, monetary theory.
 PhD 2006 University of Missouri at Kansas City.
 MA 2000 Université Paris-Dauphine.
 BA 1999 Université de Bretagne Occidentale à Brest.

 Elliott Young.
-Professor of history, director of the Ethnic Studies Program.
+Professor of history.
 Latin American and U.S.-Mexico Borderlands history.
 PhD 1997, MA 1993 University of Texas at Austin.
 BA 1989 Princeton University.